aws-samples/hpc-applications/apps/LAMMPS/dynamodb/README.md

 }
 ```

-### 3. Place this script under `/fsx/lammps/scripts/dynamodb/` (or anywhere on shared storage)
+### 3. Place this script under `/fsx/lammps/scripts/dynamodb/` (or anywhere on shared storage) and uncomment the call site

-The benchmark launchers source it from the same path layout used for the build / benchmark scripts, so a typical setup mirrors this repo's `apps/LAMMPS/` layout under `/fsx/lammps/scripts/`:
+A typical setup mirrors this repo's `apps/LAMMPS/` layout under `/fsx/lammps/scripts/`:

 ```
 /fsx/lammps/scripts/